Integrated Sensing and Communications Towards Proactive Beamforming in mmWave V2I via Multi-Modal Feature Fusion (MMFF): Conclusions

 \section{Conclusions}

 In this paper, we presented a novel proactive beamforming scheme for V2I links that leverages multi-modal sensing and communication integration.
 Our proposed scheme takes advantage of the complementary nature of multi-modal environment information and captures distinct features of the surrounding environment.
 To effectively extract and fuse the multi-modal features implied by the multi-modal data, we designed a novel MMFF-Net capable of pre-processing the multi-modal data with distinct data structures in the form of time series.
 To demonstrate the applicability of the proposed scheme to complex and dynamic scenarios, we constructed a dataset using the ViWi data-generation framework and enriched it by considering the vehicle's drifting behavior.
-We compared our proposed scheme with nine representative methods and found that it outperformed them in terms of angle prediction accuracy, achievable rate, and outage performance, especially when the relative angle varies rapidly.
-Moreover, our proposed scheme exhibited the strongest robustness against vehicle drifting, demonstrating its practicality and effectiveness in complex dynamic scenarios.
+We compared our proposed scheme with eight representative methods and revealed it can outperform all in terms of angle prediction accuracy, achievable rate, and outage performance.
+Moreover, our proposed scheme possesses the strongest robustness against vehicle drifting and environmental interference, demonstrating its practicality and effectiveness in complex dynamic scenarios.
+For future work, we aim to refine the CSI pre-processing at lower frequencies and extend the MMFF-Net to multi-vehicle scenarios.